davisjoseph6/social-media-dashboard-final/README.md

 - Authentication - registration and login.
 (If time allows using Facebook's Auth service).
 - Analytics of facebook posts.
-- home page with feed from facebook
+- home page with feed from facebook (and maybe Instagram)
 - make posts to facebook
 - messaging within the app
 - AI chatbot.